 Herbs

-You can harvest small amounts of your herbs at a time extending your harvest and which also stimulates your plant produce even more.
+You can harvest small amounts of your herbs at a time, both extending your harvest and stimulating your plant to produce even more.
 Counter-top hydroponic systems, like these Aerogarden counter systems, allow you to easily add fresh zest to your meals

 Learn How To Grow Hydroponic Basil